fallahn/crogine/samples/golf/mod_kit/course_format.md

         {
-            position = -130, 0, -65 //position of the left-most crowd member in world units rotation = 180 //rotation about the Y axis at the left-most point }
+            position = -130, 0, -65 //position of the left-most crowd member in world units rotation = 180 //rotation about the Y axis at the left-most point lookat = 100, 2.4, 64 //since 1.11 an optional point for the crowd to face.
+If this is omitted they will look at the hole if it is close enough, or straight forward.
+        }

         particles